yxyfer/DNN-centerNet/README.md

 - _--name NAME_: This option sets the name of the model that will be saved at the end of the training.
 The default name is "backbone_model.pth"
 - _--epochs EPOCHS_: This option sets the number of epochs for which the model will be trained.
 The default value for this option is 20.
 - _--batch_size BATCH_SIZE_: This option sets the batch size that will be used during training.
 The default value for this option is 64.
-- _--keep_best KEEP_BEST_: This option determines whether the best performing model will be saved during the training.
-By default, this option is set to true, which means that the best model will be saved.
+- _--keep_best_: This option determines whether the best performing model will be saved during the training.
+By default, this option is set to false, which means that the best model will not be saved.

 ### CenterNet